This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with

-Reactive mesothelial hyperplasia or proliferation is characterized by unusual cell growth in the mesothelium.
-While it is not malignant, mesothelial hyperplasia may later become cancerous, leading to uncomfortable and often life-threatening symptoms.
+Mesothelial hyperplasia and proliferation occurs when there is unusual cell growth in the mesothelium.
+While it is not malignant, mesothelial hyperplasia may later become cancerous.
 An accurate diagnosis is important for timely and proper treatment and to avoid a benign proliferation developing into a malignancy.

 What Is Mesothelial Hyperplasia?

-Hyperplasia, also known as mesothelial proliferation, is any increase in the number of cells in the mesothelium.
-A proliferation of cells in tissues that don’t normally grow and divide rapidly is not necessarily indication of cancer.
-Simple irritation of the tissue can cause cells to proliferate and produce benign tumors.
-However, sometimes there is no clear cause of hyperlasia.
+Mesothelial hyperplasia, also known as mesothelial proliferation, is an increase in the number of cells in the mesothelium.
+A proliferation of cells in tissues that don’t usually grow and divide rapidly is not necessarily an indication of cancer.